 The Theatre mounted its first performance of The Nutcracker in 1996.
 The success of that performance has led to an annual engagement at The Bardavon Opera House in Poughkeepsie.
-NPBT invites guest artists from major ballet companies to perform along side local talent, thus having reached one of the company’s goals, to give local students an opportunity to dance in a professional setting along with world-renowned dancers.
+NPBT invites guest artists from major ballet companies to perform alongside local talent, thus having reached one of the company’s goals, to give local students an opportunity to dance in a professional setting along with world-renowned dancers.

-Guest artists have included Charles Askegard, Ashley Bouder, Megan Fairchild, James Fayette, Darci Kistler, Maria Kowowsky, Ask la Cour, Nilas Martins, Monique Meunier, Tiler Peck, Erica Perreira, Theresa Reichlin, Jenifer Ringer, Rachel Rutherford, Daniel Ulbricht, Andrew Vyette, Miranda Weese, Wendy Whelan.
-NPBT has also had the honor of Peter Martins, director of New York City Ballet, as a guest for NPBT’s performances of the Nutcracker.
+Guest artists have included Charles Askegard, Ashley Bouder, Megan Fairchild, James Fayette, Darci Kistler, Maria Kowowsky, Ask la Cour, Nilas Martins, Monique Meunier, Tiler Peck, Erica Perreira, Theresa Reichlin, Jenifer Ringer, Rachel Rutherford, Daniel Ulbricht, Andrew Vyette, Miranda Weese, and Wendy Whelan.
+NPBT has also had the honor of Peter Martins, director of New York City Ballet, as a guest for NPBT’s performances of The Nutcracker.

 NPBT has in its repertoire many of the great classical ballets including, Swan Lake, Firebird, Coppelia, Les Sylphides, Peter and the Wolf along with contemporary pieces choreographed for the company by Lisa & Peter Naumann along with Nilas Martins.
 In the Spring of 2004 New Paltz Ballet Theatre presented Carmina Burana at the Hudson Valley Civic Center with guest artists from New York City Ballet, The Hudson Valley Philharmonic and 200 choral members.
 The performance was an enormous success!